Page Reviewed / Updated - February 11, 2020

 The Community Options Waiver (for Older Adults) provides a variety of supportive services in assisted living or at home.
 In addition to individual case management, waiver participants may be approved for any of the following:

-Waiver program participants can also receive medical care, home medical equipment, disposable supplies and pharmaceutical assistance.
-However, these benefits are provided as regular Medicaid benefits and are not under waiver services.
+Waiver program participants can also receive medical care, nurse monitoring, Personal Emergency Response Services (PERS), assistive technology, environmental modifications, home-delivered meals, personal care, home medical equipment, disposable supplies, and pharmaceutical assistance.
+However, these benefits are provided as regular Medicaid benefits, some of which are Community First Choice benefits, and are not under waiver services.

 The application process is different for individuals currently living at home versus those living in a Medicaid funded nursing home.
 Those living at home can call 844-627-5465 to add their name to a waiting list (Services Registry).
 Those living in a nursing home should contact their county's Area Agency on Aging or speak with the social worker at the facility.
-In addition, one may contact Medicaid’s Long Term Care and Waiver Services at 410-767-1739.
+In addition, one may contact Medicaid’s Long Term Care and Waiver Services at 877-4MD-DHMH or 410-767-1739.
+Assistance is also available through one’s local Maryland Access Point (MAP).

 One can download a brochure about this program on the Maryland Department of Aging website.